Explore the breed's characteristics, health, and history — and find trusted breeders

 The Tosa Inu, also known as Tosa-Ken or Japanese Mastiff, is an impressive dog with a large build.
 It is one of the largest dog breeds, with a broad head, powerful jaws and a deep, strong body.
 His eyes are small and dark with a calm and intelligent expression.
 The Tosa Inu's ears are rather small, set high and hang close to the head.
 Its short, hard coat is easy to care for and comes in a variety of colors including fawn, black, brindle, red and yellow.
 The Tosa Inu belongs to FCI Group 2: Pinschers and Schnauzers, Molossers, Swiss Mountain Dogs and other breeds.
 There are no official differences between performance and show lines in breeding the Tosa Inu.

-The Tosa was originally bred for dog fighting in Japan and later used as a guard dog.
+The Tosa was originally bred for dog fighting in Japan and later employed as a guard dog.

 Japan